 The CTMB is responsible for on-site auditing of all clinical trials sponsored by the Cancer Therapy Evaluation Program (CTEP) / Division of Cancer Treatment (DCTD), NCI and the auditing of selected cancer prevention trials sponsored by the Division of Cancer Prevention (DCP).
-This includes all trials conducted by the Cooperative Groups/CCOPs and studies conducted at Cancer Centers or other individual institutions which utilize DCTD, NCI-sponsored investigational agents.
+This includes all trials conducted by the Network Groups/CCOPs/NCORPs and studies conducted at Cancer Centers or other individual institutions which utilize DCTD, NCI-sponsored investigational agents.

 CTMB is responsible for oversight of the Clinical Trials Monitoring Service (CTMS).
 The CTMS contractor presently is Theradex ®.

 The Branch sets guidelines and standards for the conduct of clinical trials in order to assure data quality and compliance with regulatory requirements for clinical research.